Now, this is a delicious casserole. It is super-simple, and best of all, it’s a huge pan of bowl-you-over goodness that will feed the entire family.

 Heat olive oil over medium-high heat in a 6-quart soup pot.
 Add onions, jalapenos (if desired), and 2 teaspoons of the salt and cook until soft, 2 minutes.
 Add ground beef, chili powder, oregano, and garlic and cook, breaking up any clumps of meat with a spoon, for 5 minutes.
 Add tomatoes, beans, and 1/2 cup of water, stir, and bring chili to a boil.
 Reduce heat to a simmer and cook until thickened to chili consistency, about 20 minutes.
 Taste and add 1 more teaspoon salt, if needed.

 Preheat oven to 400 degrees F.

-Place a 9 x 13.5-inch or other 3-quart casserole dish on a baking sheet.
-Once chili has finished cooking, fold in the cooked macaroni and 1/3 of the cheddar cheese.
+Place a 9 x 13.5-inch or another 3-quart casserole dish on a baking sheet.
+Once the chili has finished cooking, fold in the cooked macaroni and 1/3 of the cheddar cheese.
 Transfer chili-mac to the baking dish and top with remaining cheese.
-Bake until heated through and cheese is melted, about 10 minutes.
+Bake until heated through and cheese is melted about 10 minutes.
 Remove from oven and let cool 5 minutes before serving.

 Serve each portion garnished with a dollop of sour cream, if desired.